Le Lexique

 col·lec·tions par·tic·u·lar (n.f.pl.)

 An ever-changing cabinet of curiosities.
-Edits gathered not by trend, but by temperament, pieces and places that refuse to be hurried.
+Edits gathered not by trend, but by temperament.
+Pieces, places, and ideas that refuse to be rushed, or neatly explained.

 let·ters (n.f.pl.)

 Not the weekly correspondence, but rarer still.
-Written from a café table in Bordeaux, a train window through the Alps, or a rainy morning in Amsterdam.
-They unfold like letters from an old friend, the kind you read twice before tucking away.
+Written when silence has something to say.
+From a café table in Paris, a train window through the Alps, or a rainy morning in Amsterdam.
+Letters you read twice before tucking away.

 cor·res·pond·ence (n.f.)